ironhack-labs/unit-testing-guided-example/README.md

 ## Iteration 7 - Creating our own tests

 Up until now, we've been coding our functions to pass our tests.
-What we've been unknowingly doing is following a testing methodology called "Test-Driven Development".
+What we've been unknowingly doing is following a testing methodology called **"Test-Driven Development"**.
 This happens when the tests have been written in advance, and we're simply completing our functions to match the specifications that had been originally defined.

 Now, we'll work in reverse.